 Some examples of remote teaching approaches:

-- live teaching (online lessons, using ‘Zoom’ for pastoral support, listening to readers, small group or individual support or intervention)
+- Live teaching (online lessons, using ‘Zoom’ for pastoral support, listening to readers, small group or individual keep-up support or intervention)

-- commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences (e.g. phonics)
+- Signposting to commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences (e.g. phonics)